s-yadav/fqueue/README.md

 ======

 fqueue is a micro-plugin to queue function execution to handle asyncronous flow and stepping though functions.

-  <p>fqueue is a micro-plugin to queue function execution to handle asyncronous flow and stepping though functions. </p>
   <ul>
     <li> It support adding or removing of function after initialization of queue.</li>
     <li>Support storing of data which can be used to all function whithin that queue</li>